Description of Organization

-This Collaboration Grant will support the “Mindfulness Fellowship Program at NYU,” a paid, semester-long, service-learning experience to foster/develop the next generation of mindfulness leaders through internships and bi-weekly discussion-based learning sessions coordinated by the Mindfulness Project at NYU.
+This Collaboration Grant among New York University, New York Zen Center for Contemplative Care Inc., Brooklyn Zen Center and Auburn Theological Seminary, supported the “Mindfulness Fellowship Program at NYU,” a paid, semester-long, service-learning experience to foster/develop the next generation of mindfulness leaders through internships and bi-weekly discussion-based learning sessions coordinated by the Mindfulness Project at NYU.

 The Mindfulness Fellowship at NYU’s goals are to: